 \subsection{Domain Adaptation}

-Most of the existing ASIS techniques proposed so far are evaluated on dataset of specific language consisting of limited speakers.
-The existing ASIS techniques depend on a probabilistic model to capture domain specific factors, so that any alteration in the input speech domain could have a significant impact (in terms of language or speakers) at the time of inference.
-It is yet to be explored that, how well an ASIS technique performs on cross-domain or cross-language environment.
-There could be two possible scenarios for cross-language issue: the first is when the model is trained with a specific-language data, but tested in other languages; the other scenario could be, during training, a disfluent person registered in one language, but evaluated in a different language at the test time.
+Most of the existing ASIS techniques proposed so far are evaluated on a dataset of specific languages consisting of limited speakers.
+The existing ASIS techniques depend on a probabilistic model to capture domain-specific factors so that any alteration in the input speech domain could have a significant impact (in terms of language or speakers) at the time of inference.
+It is yet to be explored that, how well an ASIS technique performs in a cross-domain or cross-language environment.
+There could be two possible scenarios for the cross-language issue: the first is when the model is trained with a specific-language data, but tested in other languages; the other scenario could be, during training, a disfluent person registered in one language, but evaluated in a different language at the test time.
 Learning stutter-specific features that are invariant to variabilities in language, speakers, recording conditions, etc., could improve the performance of ASIS systems.
-Domain adaptation techniques have been successfully applied in various speech tasks such as, emotion recognition~\cite{daemotion}, speaker verification~\cite{Alam2018}, and ASR~\cite{samarakonASR}.
-However in stuttering domain research, it has not been exploited yet.
-Several domain adaptation techniques such as~\cite{ganin2015unsupervised, wang} culd be exploited to learn domain-invaraint stutter representations.
-These domain-invariant stutter specific representations can later on be used to improve the performance of various ASIS systems.
+Domain adaptation techniques have been successfully applied in various speech tasks such as emotion recognition~\cite{daemotion}, speaker verification~\cite{Alam2018}, and ASR~\cite{samarakonASR}.
+However, in stuttering domain research, it has not been exploited yet.
+Several domain adaptation techniques such as~\cite{ganin2015unsupervised, wang} could be exploited to learn domain-invariant stutter representations.
+These domain-invariant stutter-specific representations can, later on, be used to improve the performance of various ASIS systems.

 One more issue with the ASIS systems is the generalization of trained models.
-Several techniques such as early stopping, regularization, dropout have been used to improve generalization \cite{pironkov2016multi}.
+Several techniques such as early stopping, regularization, and dropout have been used to improve generalization \cite{pironkov2016multi}.
 The main drawback of these techniques is that they are limited by the identification/recognition task.
-This problem can be solved by the multi-task learning strategy, (i.e., if the model is forced to learn some auxiliary tasks in parallel, in addition to it's main task).
+This problem can be solved by the multi-task learning strategy, (i.e., if the model is forced to learn some auxiliary tasks in parallel, in addition to its main task).
 Language and gender classifications are two auxiliary tasks, that can be learned together with the stutter identification task on the same input feature space to improve generalization.
 Recently, Sheikh \emph{et al}~\cite{stutternetmtl} used speaker recognition as a secondary task in learning robust stuttering representations by applying adversarial learning paradigm.